scholzj/DoK-Day-KubeCon-EU-2022/README.md

 # Build your own social media analytics with Apache Kafka

-This repository contains the demo files and applications for my conference talk _Build your own social media analytics with Apache Kafka_ at the Data on Kubernetes Day @ KubeCon EU 2022.
+This repository contains the demo files and applications for my conference talk _Build your own social media analytics with Apache Kafka_ at the _Data on Kubernetes Day @ KubeCon EU 2022_.

 ## Prerequisites